-Muslim-Swiss Children Must Attend Mixed Swimming, ECHR Rules
+Muslim Children in Switzerland Must Attend Mixed Swimming Classes, Court Rules

-The unprecedented case was brought by two Swiss-Turkish nationals
+The unprecedented case was brought by two Swiss-Turkish nationals+ READ ARTICLE

 Muslim parents in Switzerland cannot refuse to send their children to mixed swimming lessons, the European Court of Human Rights (ECHR) ruled Tuesday.